Ciencia Mágica from Mexico receives UNCCD Land Heroes Award

-They have gratefully accepted the USD500 monetary prize hat will help to scale-up the initiative:
+They have gratefully accepted the USD500 monetary prize hat will help to further develop the initiative:

 We wish to help with the installation of community gardens and carry out environmental education projects and workshops in more schools.
 We are also working on a publication "Caring for the planet as a family", to generate environmental awareness in society.

 — Alondra Jazmín Fraustro Cardiel, UNCCD Land Hero